karenmcewen/karenmcewen.github.io/README.txt

 +data visualization (not part of MVP)
--more content to be added later -artwork stole photo and data analysis
+-more content to be added later -artwork stole photo and data analysis -may want to just roll this under projects heading since it is so sparse right now

 +inProcess (not part of MVP)
--content to be added later - bones project database, SOC pascal rewrite
+-content to be added later - bones project database, SOC pascal to C# rewrite

++Future ideas
+- add book reviews (write a blog)?
+(Infographics, 100 ideas internet, predictioneering) -database/dictionary of terms/internet/computer/programs/languages/alphabet soup

 ----------------------------------------------------------------------------------------------------
 The front end website uses the following template: